MrRakeshRaj/hootboard-weather-app/README.md

 # simple-weather-app

-user-friendly application that provides accurate weather information for any location worldwide.
+User-friendly application that provides accurate weather information for any location worldwide.
 With a clean and intuitive interface, users can quickly check the current weather conditions, including temperature and humidity.

 ## Tech Stack
-**React, Vite, Typescript, Tailwind CSS, Heroicons
+**React, Vite, Typescript, Tailwind CSS, Heroicons**

 ## Features
 - Real-time Weather Data: The app retrieves weather information from a reliable weather API, ensuring that users get the most accurate and up-to-date data.